AllphinsPilot/hexasphere/README.md

 # hexasphere
-A module to create (almost) hexagonal grids on a sphere
+A module to create (almost) hexagonal grids of variable size on a sphere, fully implemented in python.

 ## description of the grid